nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `dt.dictionary`

-*A dictionary datatype specified in terms of its value and index datatypes, similar to pandas categorical*
+*Create a dictionary datatype specified in terms of its value and index datatypes, similar to pandas categorical*

 ```q
 .arrowkdb.dt.dictionary[value_datatype_id;index_datatype_id]